St John's Church, Stratford, E15 St John's Pipe Organs

 Click to view the first image Click to view the second image Click to view the third image Click to view the fourth image

-The present organ has 3 manuals, 34 speaking stops and pneumatic action throughout, it stands on the south side of the chancel.
+The present organ has 3 manuals, 34 speaking stops and pneumatic action throughout.
+It stands on the south side of the chancel.

 In 1920, Hill, Norman and Beard rebuilt and enlarged the Lewis organ.
-A plaque on the organ case records the dedication of the instrument in its present form:
+A plaque on the organ case records the dedication of the instrument in its present form.

 Having given excellent service for many years, it suffered considerable damage in the early 1980s when water leaked into the organ chamber through an opening in the roof.
 The damage to the Great was such that this part of the instrument became almost unplayable.